eclipse-archived/ceylon-lang.org/documentation/1.0/tour/inheritance.md

 support this, since an interface can never define a member with a concrete implementation.
 Interfaces in Ceylon are a little more flexible:

-* An interface may define concrete methods, attribute getters, and attribute setters.
+* An interface may define concrete methods, attribute getters, and attribute setters, but
-* It may not define simple attributes or initialization logic.
+* it may not define simple attributes or initialization logic.

 Notice that prohibiting simple attributes and initialization logic makes interfaces completely stateless.
 An interface can't hold references to other